This story was created in partnership with Visit USA Parks.

 Then, check out where the gold rush began at Marshall Gold Discovery State Park!
 The whole family will enjoy learning to pan for gold and exploring the museum and the many original and restored buildings.
 Even the volunteers are dressed in period clothing to bring the experience to life.

 Watch the sunset and sip some local wine from one of 70 wineries in the region.
 Lava Cap is a particular favorite!
 For dinner, try Smith Flat House (pictured above), whose restaurant is accessed through the original entrance to an 1800s goldmine.
 Overnight in Placerville at the woodsy North Canyon Inn or another nearby hotel.

 Day 4: Celebrate Your Time in Gold Country with Wine & BBQ

 On your last day enjoying Gold Country, explore a real mine only a mile away from downtown at Gold Bug Park and Mine.
-After you’ve tried your luck panning for gold a second time, dig into lunch at one of the great choices on Main Street, like The Farm Table or Heyday Cafe.
+After you’ve tried your luck panning for gold a second time, dig into lunch at one of the great choices on Main Street, like The Independent or Placerville Public House.
 Afterward, stroll to the oldest hardware store west of the Mississippi and pick up a souvenir.